CSIS-iLab/health-commission/_events/online-event-optimizing-u.s.global-pandemic-response-1.md

 - COVID-19
 - Coronavirus
 - Public Event
-title: 'Online Event: Optimizing U.S. Global Pandemic Response'
+title: 'Online Event: A Conversation with Sen. Van Hollen'
 date: 2020-05-28 04:00:00 +0000
 excerpt: On May 28, 2020, J. Stephen Morrison, Senior Vice President and Director of the CSIS Global Health Policy Center, hosted and moderated a timely conversation